Tornado outbreak of May 4–6, 2007: Meteorological synopsis

+May 4

 This severe weather outbreak can be traced back to a powerful, slow-moving low pressure area with a warm front to the north over Nebraska and Missouri.
 On May 4, the low stalled over the High Plains and additional moisture coming from the Gulf of Mexico moved in behind the warm front and increased amounts of instability across much of the region, with CAPE values as high as 5,500 J/kg.
 In addition, the dry line, which marks a divided line between the dry and humid air mass, was positioned over the southern High Plains.
 This allowed for the initiation of scattered supercells on May 4.
 High wind shear also allowed for intense rotation in the atmosphere.
-All the ingredients were present for the developing of supercell thunderstorms producing damaging wind, large hail and tornadoes.
+All of the ingredients were present in the atmosphere for the developing of supercell thunderstorms producing damaging wind, large hail and tornadoes.

 The Storm Prediction Center issued a moderate risk for severe weather across western Kansas and small portions of Oklahoma, Colorado and Nebraska for May 4, while temperatures were in the mid to high 80s°F (near 30 °C).
 The atmosphere remained capped for much of the day, but storms began to develop in the late afternoon hours in western Oklahoma and the eastern Texas Panhandle.
 The most intense supercells developed in the early evening hours across northwestern Oklahoma and southwestern Kansas.
 They eventually produced 25 tornadoes, including the devastating Greensburg tornado and three other extremely large tornadoes which followed the Greensburg tornado late that evening.
 The supercells remained intact well into the overnight hours as the extremely unstable air mass precluded rapid dissipation expected with the loss of daytime heating which would normally be expected in the Plains.
 The last tornado of the night did not lift until shortly after 2:00 a.m. early on May 5.